AdguardTeam/AdguardFilters/CONTRIBUTING.md

 ## Repository structure

 AdGuard filters are compiled from files in this repository.
 This is an automated process that is periodically run by scripts in the [FiltersRegistry](https://github.com/AdguardTeam/FiltersRegistry) repo.
 In this repository, each filter list is divided into several files, and each file has its own purpose.
-If you're adding a new rule, make sure it is added to the proper file.
+If you're adding a new rule, make sure it is added to the proper file or section of the file.

 General requirements for submitting rules: don't add rules to the beginning of the file, start entering them from line 4, for example.
 If you add rules with a task comment or hints, put them next to the same structure in the file.

 ### AdGuard Base filter

 * Purpose: this filter blocks various kinds of ads mostly on English-language and multilingual sites.